It4innovations/hyperqueue/docs/deployment/worker.md

 Each worker is a member of exactly one worker group.
 Groups are used to determine which workers are eligible to execute multi-node tasks.
 You can find more information about worker groups [here](../jobs/multinode.md#groups).

 ## Useful worker commands
-Here is a list of useful worker commands:
+Below you can find a list of useful worker commands.
+The complete `hq worker` CLI reference can be found [here](cli:hq.worker).

 ### Display worker list
-This command will display a list of workers that are currently connected to the server:
+The [`hq worker list`](cli:hq.worker.list) command will display a list of workers that are currently connected to the server:
 ```bash
 $ hq worker list
 ```